sshekhar1094/python_automations/README.md

 12. **wordofday.py** : Selects a word of teh day and displays it in the notification panel evry 5minutes with its top 2 meanings and example sentences

 13. **downloadSpoj.py** : Asks for your spoj username and password ans then downloads all of your accepted solutions to a local directory.
 The directory to save the files in is right now a global variable.
 Change it for ur location

+14. **vis_bokeh.py** : This ones not an automation.
+This is visualization file made as a wrapper over bokeh which provides one line functions for making general plots like bar graphs, line graphs, scatter plots, bollinger band, histogram, box plot and a template to show how to make a chart with hover properties